What to Know About Breast Cancer Screening: Q+A with Dr. Elise Desperito

 How can women decide which breast cancer screening guidelines to follow?

-As women decide how they want to be screened — and this is a very individual decision that involves a conversation with their primary care doctor —we know that 1 in 6 breast cancers are found in women ages 40 to 49.
+As women decide how they want to be screened — and this is a very individual decision that involves a conversation with their primary care doctor or their gynecologist —we know that 1 in 6 breast cancers are found in women ages 40 to 49.
 We’re screening because we want to find breast cancers at the earliest stage so that women don’t die from their disease.
 We know that if we can diagnose breast cancer at a very early stage, women have a 97% chance of living absolutely fine and cancer-free for the rest of their lives.

 How should patients determine which type of screening is best for them?